CIFOR-ICRAF Hosts Global Listening Session with Project Dandelion Leaders on Climate, Food Systems, and Women’s Leadership

 Storytelling, science, and systems change

-A recurring theme was the role of storytelling in translating scientific evidence into action.
-Participants emphasized that while scientific data is essential, narratives are often what drive public engagement and policy momentum.
+A recurring theme of the visit centred on the role of storytelling for translating scientific evidence into action.
+Participants emphasized that while scientific data are essential, narratives are often what drive public engagement and policy momentum.
+To illustrate this, the Project Dandelion co-founders shared insights from their work with global networks of women leaders through a listening session, highlighting the importance of deep listening, inclusive dialogue, and sustained collaboration across cultures and generations.

 CIFOR-ICRAF researchers echoed this perspective, underscoring the need to communicate soil, tree, and biodiversity science in ways that resonate beyond academic and technical audiences.
+Soil health was one of the key discussions throughout the listening session, with participants reflecting on the need to connect below-ground biodiversity, regenerative agriculture, tree systems, and food production.

 At the SPACIAL Lab (Spatial Data Science and Applied Learning Lab), visitors explored how geospatial technologies, remote sensing, and data integration are used to map land health, soil organic carbon, and vegetation dynamics.
 These tools are increasingly informing policy decisions and restoration strategies across Africa.